 As I have mentioned before I am not really a fan of complicated recipes.
 However, I really do believe in healthy meals that do not involve short cuts or lots of artificial spices or sauces.
 If you feel anything like I do then you will love this simple side dish that could be served with lunch or dinner.

-I assembled this with my evening meal the other night and liked it so much that I decided to make it again for lunch the next day alongside my salmon.
+I assembled this side dish along with my evening meal the other night.
+I liked it so much that I decided to make it again for lunch the next day alongside my salmon.
 It turned out really well and I think the credit pretty much goes mostly to the spontaneous decision to add in the pea shoots at the last minute.

 I had purchased a bunch of fresh asparagus at Whole Foods and wanted to find a way to make it a little differently.
 My go to method of cooking almost everything from meat to veggies is to sautee in coconut oil with pepper and Himalyan sea salt.
 So I felt like mixing it up the flavor a bit.

 I first cleaned and then snipped the ends off of the asparagus.
 If you have never done this it is simply sort of finding the breaking point near the end and letting the asparagus “snap.”
 Asparagus is easy to find and conveniently one of the vegetables that is not a must to buy organic.